• About

 mental strength

-I highly recommend Amy’s Mental Strength course.
+I highly recommend Amy’s Mental Strength course as a comprehensive guide on how to build mental strength.
 It not only provides you with the knowledge, skills and exercises to regulate your thoughts, emotions and behaviors, but it also provides you with engaging illustrations/games of the various concepts.
-If adhered to, I believe it will indeed help you perform your best at work, or at home (and you’ll feel happier as well!).

 Furthermore, it provides you with assessments of where you’re at prior to learning the skills in the course (in terms of managing your thoughts, feelings and behaviors) vs. the end of the course, as well as three subsequent times after you’ve completed the course.
 You may also repeat the course as often as you like.
 The ability to measure your progress plus repeat the course are a particularly valuable benefit because the truth is that we are all works in progress, and we are likely to benefit from improving ourselves in a number of different areas (and may need to go through the course a few times to get there)!